If Your Life Feels Difficult

 Be with it.
 Don’t ignore it.
 Don’t try to change it.
 Don’t push it away.

-With this step of being with your emotions and their physical manifestations in your body without judging, criticizing, or pushing them away, you’ll be making space for your emotions and preventing the difficulty that arises when you ignore or push them away, therefore causing them to come back even louder and stronger.
+With this step of being with your emotions and their physical manifestations in your body without judging, criticizing, or pushing them away, you’ll be helping create a little more space, awareness, and self-connection around emotions that might otherwise feel overwhelming or consuming.

-And, to be clear… being with difficult emotions is simple in theory, but often much harder in practice — especially if you learned early in life to suppress, avoid, intellectualize, or move quickly past what you felt.
+And, I just want to say again that being with difficult emotions is simple in theory, but often much harder in practice — especially if you learned early in life to suppress, avoid, intellectualize, or move quickly past what you felt.

 Many of us did.